-The water needs to be collected, filtered, and used, there is also scoped to collect rainwater.
-As a part of Water Sanitation and Hygiene (WASH) project, the Solomon Islands and other countries have taken the initiative for improved water supply and management.
-This is a part of the Sustainable Development Goal (SDG 6) which is promoting clean water and sanitation.
+The water needs to be collected, filtered, and used, there is also scope to collect rainwater.
+As a part of Water Sanitation and Hygiene (WASH) project, Fiji, Vanuatu, and other countries have taken initiative for improved water supply and management.
+This is a part of Sustainable Development Goal (SDG 6) which is promoting clean water and sanitation.
 Some of the initiatives are: